 I've always thought the situation was a little more complicated than this.
 When I've analyzed "blue 3rds" myself, I've found them to be closer to 7/6 [= (2(3/12) - 33 cents) = 2.67 semitones] or 19/16 [= (2(3/12) - 2 cents) = 2.98 semitones].

 After analyzing this song, I believe I have found a possible reason for hearing the "halfway between" 3rd.
-Johnson sings a common blues figure in
+In the second half of the first two lines, Johnson sings this common blues figure:

 Peter Guralnick, 1989.
 Searching for Robert Johnson.
 E. P. Dutton, New York.